jaysephkim/Segatron/README.md

 This article hypothesizes that better contextual representations can be generated from the Transformer with richer positional information.
 To verify this, the paper proposes a segment-aware Transformer (Segatron), by replacing the original token position encoding with a combined position encoding of paragraph, sentence, and token.

 ## Approach/Model
-- This idea was first introduced to Transformer-XL, a popular Transformer-based language model with memory extension and relative position encoding.
+- This algorithm was applied first by replacing the vanilla Transformer index in Transformer XL, and then to a pre-trained language model, BERT.
 - The new method would encode a paragraph index in a document, sentence index in a paragraph, and a token index in a sentence.
-- This algorithm was applied first by replacing the vanilla Transformer index in Transformer XL, and second to a pre-trained language model, BERT.

 ### Segatron XL
 - Transformer-XL is a memory-augmented Transformer with relative position encoding, thus allowing long range dependencies.